 GIST is the most common form of sarcoma (a type of cancer that develops from the cells of the body’s connective or supportive tissues) involving the gastrointestinal tract.
-GIST can occur anywhere along the GI tract but is most often found in the stomach (40-70 percent of cases) or the small intestine (20-30 percent of cases).
+GIST can occur anywhere along the GI tract but is most often found in the stomach (40-70 percent of cases) or the small intestine (20-40 percent of cases).1

 The discovery of oncogenic KIT kinase mutations in GISTs and the introduction of kinase inhibitor therapies have led to a rapid evolution in the understanding of these tumors.
-It is now established that 70–80% of GISTs harbor a KIT gene mutation, that these mutations lead to the continued activation of the kinase and that mutant KIT is a clinically important therapeutic target in GIST.
+It is now established that over 80% of GISTs harbor a KIT gene mutation, that these mutations lead to the continued activation of the kinase and that mutant KIT is a clinically important therapeutic target in GIST4.

 Unless they are located in certain regions of the digestive system, GIST may not cause any noticeable symptoms until they reach a certain size.
-As a result, GIST is often not diagnosed until later stages of disease6 at which point, 10-25% of people diagnosed will have developed metastatic disease.
+As a result, GIST is often not diagnosed until later stages of disease, at which point 15-25% of people diagnosed will have developed metastatic disease5.

 GIST is often diagnosed when blood is detected in the stool or vomit.
 Should the tumor grow large enough, it can block the passage of food to the stomach or intestine, resulting in severe abdominal pain and vomiting.

 Over time, the continued blood loss will lead to anemia, or low red blood cell count, causing patients to feel tired and weak.